larson-group/clubb_release/Readme.txt

   production simulations, since it appears to have a high OpenMP overhead when solving the matrices in CLUBB.

-3. Sub-cycle the CLUBB code so that CLUBB is being called at a 60 or 120 second timestep rather than the host model timestep.
+3. If the host model's timestep is less than a minute, then sub-cycle the CLUBB code so that CLUBB is being called at a 60 or 120 second timestep rather than the host model timestep.
 The CLUBB code uses a semi-implicit discretization, and should not require a small timestep.